Omar-26/GPS_Tracking_System/README.md

 ### Software

-- Code Composer Studio (CCS)
+- Keil 5
-- mapping API as a data visualization
+- mapping API as a data visualization (Python)

 ## Contributing